 3. Ice Cream Delivery: Yes, you read correctly, most EVERY heladería in this city DELIVERS.
-Many deliver all day and night, and even some until 2am.
-It’s seriously business and both the best and worst thing that has ever happened to me.
-Call up (or order online on PedidosYa) choose your flavors, and your friendly ice cream delivery boy will motor on with the ice cream carefully nestled in his climate controlled transport vessel, quickly bringing your tub of love right to your door.
-Who needs a novio when you get helado on your side?
+Many deliver all day and night, and even some until 2 am.
+It’s serious business and both the best and worst thing that has ever happened to me.
+Call up (or order online on PedidosYa), choose your flavors, and your friendly ice cream delivery boy will motor on with the ice cream carefully nestled in his climate controlled transport vessel, quickly bringing your tub of love right to your door.
+Who needs a novio when you can have helado by your side?
 Ojo: There is generally a ½ kilo minimum.
 Photo: DreamGoLive

 Photo: For 91 Days